 Avoid Quats.
 Choose Citric Acid & Vapor Fresh!

-A smarter alternative would be to consider using a citric acid based disinfectant, which can help you avoid a lot of these health and environmental concerns associated with quaternary ammonium compounds.
+A smarter alternative would be to consider using a plant based disinfectant, which can help you avoid a lot of these health and environmental concerns associated with quaternary ammonium compounds.

 Luckily, Vapor Fresh Disinfecting Wipes are completely free of quats and use an innovative citric acid chemistry to help you disinfect!